-He has been a member of various committees in ODPP such as the task force that developed the Decision to Charge (DTC) guidelines, the Disclosure policy, Correctional Service Policy and the task force on Review of the laws relating to Exercise of the Power of Mercy.
+He has been a member of various committees in ODPP, such as the task force that developed the ODPP Act No. 2 of 2013, the Sentencing policy guidelines, the ODPP Human Resource Manual and a member of the taskforce on the NCAJ Bill.

-Mr. Joseph Gitonga Riungu, OGW is Ag.
-Deputy Director in the Department of Economic Organized and International Crimes.
+Mr. Joseph Gitonga Riungu, OGW is a Deputy Director of Public Prosecutions in the Department of Economic Organised and International Crimes.
 Mr. Riungu is an advocate of the High Court of Kenya with a career spanning 15 years in the legal system.

 He holds a Master in Arts with a focus on Human Rights, an LLB Degree both from the University of Nairobi, and a Post Graduate Diploma in Law from the Kenya School of Law.